awsdocs/amazon-rds-user-guide/doc_source/oracle-read-replicas.limitations.md

   + Copies all options and option settings from the original option group to the new option group\.
   + Associates the upgraded cross\-Region replica with the new option group\.

-  For more information about upgrading the DB engine version, see [Upgrading the Oracle DB engine](USER_UpgradeDBInstance.Oracle.md)\.
+  For more information about upgrading the DB engine version, see [Upgrading the RDS for Oracle DB engine](USER_UpgradeDBInstance.Oracle.md)\.

 ## Option requirements and restrictions for Oracle replicas<a name="oracle-read-replicas.limitations.options"></a>